 3. Explore geofencing to get an edge over competitors

-While geofencing is one of the newer digital marketing techniques to crop up in recent years, it’s already growing in popularity.
+While geofencing is one of the newer digital advertising techniques to crop up in recent years, it’s already growing in popularity.

-This location-based service uses smartphone info like GPS, WiFi, or cellular data to serve up ads, special offers, notifications, and more to those in a specific, “geofenced” area.
+This location-based marketing service uses smartphone info like GPS, WiFi, or cellular data to serve up ads, special offers, notifications, and more to those in a specific, “geofenced” area.

 4. Use ads to highlight what makes you stand out

 Paid ads in general can be a highly effective way to get the word out about things like new updates or improvements and to spotlight your value propositions.

 They can also help position you as an industry leader by allowing you to highlight your brand’s unique offerings or benefits that differentiate you from industry competitors.

 - Explore both Google Ads and Microsoft Advertising